 HITRUST Assurance Program and Certification FAQs

-Does a CSF Assurance assessment weight all controls equally?
+Does a HITRUST Assurance assessment weight all controls equally?

 HITRUST also encourages the prioritization of remediation activities based on relative risk by providing impact ratings and their relationship with each other with the inclusion of priority codes.
 Although examples have not yet been provided in the Risk Analysis Guide.
 HITRUST encourages organizations to modify the impact ratings based on an evaluation of their control environment and consider other factors, such as existing infrastructure, budget constraints and organizational culture when developing and prioritizing corrective actions.